Panic attacks

 If your panic attacks get too severe or happen too often, you may need to be treated in the hospital until they are under control.

-• Take your medicine exactly as directed.
-Call your doctor if you think you are having a problem with your medicine.
+• Have your child take medicines exactly as prescribed.
+Call your doctor if you think your child is having a problem with a medicine.

 • Relieve tension with exercise or a massage.